-Just fill the seeded peppers with cream cheese and mini smoked sausages and wrap them with partially cooked bacon strips for a flavorful and crispy side dish.
+Just fill the seeded peppers with cream cheese and cheddar cheese and wrap them with partially cooked bacon strips for a flavorful and crispy side dish.

 This combination is truly a complete family meal.

-If you want more delicious ideas on what to serve with chili, you must try sweet potato fries.
-This dish is quite easy to make and will hardly take 10 minutes.
+If you want more delicious ideas on what to serve with chili, you must try these Taco-Spiced Sweet Potato Fries.

 Just season your freshly prepared sweet potato fries with your favorite taco seasoning and have them with a steaming bowl of chili!